deleted-src/More-Enchantments/README.md

 The only version this mod will be published to is Forge 1.20.1

 ## CURRENTLY ENCHANTMENTS ADDED:
-- **Miner** - Gives you random amount of cobblestone between 12 and 24 upon killing any mob
+- **Curse of Stone** - Gives you random amount of cobblestone between 12 and 24 upon killing any mob
 -

 >[!WARNING]